Pauldwyer/quiz-game-3.0/README.md

   - Game.html showed 2 warnings and 1 error.![w3c-validator warning/errors](assets/images/w3c-validator-error-game.html.png)
    Willing to accept the empty heading warning as this heading will be populated as part of the getNewQuestion() Function.
 I fixed the error by removing obsolete id's.
    Game.html now showing 1 warning.
 As pointed out above, willing to accept this warning.
 [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fpauldwyer.github.io%2Fquiz-game-pp2%2Fgame.html)
-  - End.html showing 1 error.
-Willing to accept this error as the blank space is populated by the end.js file.
+  - End.html showing 1 warning.
+Willing to accept this warning as the blank space is populated by the end.js file.
 [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fpauldwyer.github.io%2Fquiz-game-pp2%2Fend.html)
   - Highscores.html no errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fpauldwyer.github.io%2Fquiz-game-pp2%2Fhighscores.html)

 - CSS